letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 The file is built in the ``.pio/build/....`` directory right under the main repository directory (the one with the platformio.ini in it)

 Instead of modifying ``pre_custom_esp82xx.py`` (or any of the ``pre_custom_esp32.py`` files for that matter), one can also copy ``src/Custom-sample.h`` to ``src/Custom.h`` and make the desired changed in this file.
 This file is excluded from Github, so can be adjusted to your own requirements.
 When the Custom.h file is there (mind the uppercase C!), it will be used by the build scripts instead of the defaults set by ``pre_custom_esp82xx.py`` (or ``pre_custom_esp32.py``).

+In the freshly copied ``Custom.h`` you will find all available plugins and features available in ESPEasy, and also you can enable or disable some settings to be used on a clean (empty flash) install.

+Enabling a plugin or feature can be done by removing the comment marker (``//``) at the start of the line.

 .. note:: Custom IR builds have their own ``pre_custom_esp82xx_IR.py`` or ``pre_custom_esp32_IR.py`` file.